 ARP Table This table is the LAN ARP table of this router.
-The information for IP and MAC will be displayed in this field.
-Each pair of IP and MAC address listed in ARP table can be selected and added to IP Bind List by clicking Add below.
+The information for

+IP and MAC will be displayed in this field.
+Each pair of IP and MAC address listed in ARP table can be selected and added to IP specified MAC address.

+Bind List by clicking Add below.

-Add and Edit IP Address - Type the IP address that will be used for the specified MAC address.
+Add and Edit IP Address - Type the IP address that will be used for the the assigned IP address.